 The aim of the Aberdeen AAC Academy, along with its partners, is to offer to AAAC athletes who qualify, some assistance to help them progress to the next level of competition and achieve their full potential in athletics.
 Academy athletes are inducted annually in October.

-Academy athletes will receive subsidized access to Aberdeen Sports Village, reduced rates for physiotherapy and massage therapy services, and access to informative seminars and activities.
+Academy athletes are entitled to reduced rates for physiotherapy and massage therapy services, access to informative seminars and activities, and may receive subsidized access to Aberdeen Sports Village.

 Additional services and benefits may be provided in the future.